Halifax, Nova Scotia: University sports

 Halifax is home to seven degree-granting post-secondary educational institutions with four of them having athletic programmes.
-Two of the schools, Dalhousie University and Saint Mary's University are part of the U Sports league.
-While Mount Saint Vincent University and University of King's College are apart of the Canadian Collegiate Athletic Association (CCAA).
+Two of the schools, Dalhousie University and Saint Mary's University are part of the U Sports league, while Mount Saint Vincent University and University of King's College are a part of the Canadian Collegiate Athletic Association (CCAA).

-Dalhousie University’s varsity team goes by the Tigers.
+Dalhousie University's varsity team goes by the moniker Tigers.
 They have teams for basketball, hockey, soccer, swimming, track and field, cross country running, and volleyball.
 The Tigers garnered a number of championships in the first decade of the 20th century, winning 63 AUS championships and two U Sports championships.